A huge thanks to Visit Bruges for hosting me during my stay and helping me write this guide to fun things to do in Bruges (AKA Brugge).

 There are many words I could use to describe Belgian city of Bruges: medieval, romantic, historical, incredwaffle, stupe-frying, you name it…

-You see, the historic storybook beauty of this city has sent eager visitors here in droves, waddling through the beautiful street in search of all the postcard photo opps their SD cards can handle, tracing the steps of Colin Farrell’s cult classic In Bruges along the way.
-This outstanding popularity of course has its downsides – with sweltering crowds clustered around the main sights during all hours of the day.
+You see, the historic storybook beauty of this city has long sent eager visitors here in droves, waddling through the beautiful street in search of all the postcard photo opps their SD cards can handle, tracing the steps of Colin Farrell’s cult classic In Bruges along the way.

 And PS: If you’re still looking for a place to stay, you can check out my Bruges accommodation guide here.

 Take in the Beauty of Bruges’ Markt (the Market Square)